A cool and creamy cucumber yogurt sauce made with Greek yogurt, lemon, garlic, grated cucumber and fresh herbs.

 - ¼ cup finely chopped fresh dill

 - 1 tablespoon chopped fresh mint (optional)

-*Use a regular box cheese grater to grate the cucumber
+- Use the largest holes on a box grater (cheese grater) to grate the cucumber.

 - In a medium bowl, mix together the yogurt and cucumber.